 It is very important amongst everything else.
 Regular sleep and wake time will help students segregate their 24 hours properly and give adequate time to everything such as school, class, homework, projects, extra activities, and free time to relax.
 They also should follow the sleep-wake timetable on weekends and holidays to remain habitual.

 Exercise is beneficial for health, strength, and overall growth.
 It also helps your body get exhausted enough to increase the release of sleep-inducing hormones such as melatonin and serotonin in the bloodstream.
 That will help you fall asleep when you hit the mattress rather than keep you tossing and turning all night.

 Many students fail to fall asleep immediately when they lay on the mattress.
 Therefore, having a bedtime routine helps them associate these things with sleep.
 Also, the body sends signals to the brain and visa-versa to fall asleep as soon as they begin their bedtime routine.

-For bedtime routine, students can include reading, listening to music, or meditating for at least 1 hour before bed.
+For bedtime routines, students can include reading, listening to music, or meditating for at least 1 hour before bed.